 All modules are aligned with the national Framework for Higher Education Qualifications (FHEQ).

 1.3 Attendance and Duration

-The requisite period of attendance in the College to qualify for a degree is eight terms.
-The terms of attendance shall normally be consecutive except where the special regulations for the degree make other provision.
+The requisite period of attendance in the College to qualify for the Foundation award is 3 terms.
+The terms of attendance shall normally be consecutive except where special regulations make other provision.